-Every year, each neighborhood tried to build a Falla or Ninot before the festival begins.
-These Ninots must present on 16th March in the street and for being burned on the 19th at night during La Cremà.
+Every year, each neighborhood tried to build a Falla or Ninot before the festival start.
+These Ninots must present on the 16th March in the street and for being burned on the 19th at night during La Cremà.

 las Fallas costumes:

 During the Las Fallas festival, Valencians dress in their best clothes and engage in a parade.
 Besides, You will see plenty of Falleras, women of all ages, wearing colorful, full-skirted silk dresses and complicated plaited hairstyles held together with vantage gold pins.
 Many of these costumes are family inheritances and even double as wedding dresses.
 As well as men or Falleros, dressed exceptionally like pirates in brightly colored silk waistcoats and bandanas, usually carrying a flask of something potent.

 Planta is when the gigantic colorful character exhibited in the streets from 14th March until the day of Saint Joseph.
 If you look around the city, you will see all the immense Ninots attract thousands of visitors and residents over the streets.